Wellington Caves: Geology

 The caves at Wellington are located in an outcrop of Early Devonian limestone, which is about 400 million years old.
 That limestone is part of the Garra Formation.

 Tourism

 By 1888 over 1,500 people a year were visiting them.
 Currently approximately 35,000 people visit the caves annually.

-in 2019 a new Visitor Experience Centre was constructed to include a Cafe, award winning museum exhibition and discovery classroom running lab sessions for families and children.
+Cathedral Cave, Gaden Cave and the Phosphate Mine are shown as guided tours, and in 2019 a new Visitor Experience Centre was constructed to include a Cafe, award winning museum exhibition and discovery classroom running lab sessions for families and children.

 There is also an onsite motel and caravan park offering motel rooms, powered sites and camping with amenities, swimming pool, kitchen and recreation room.

 Caves

 Cathedral Cave

 Cathedral cave opened for guided tours in 1885.
 Cathedral Cave is famous for its huge stalagmite known as Altar Rock which is 32 metres in circumference at its base and over 15 metres high.

 An excavation at this site discovered an unknown species of bat that occupied the cave during the Pliocene epoch, several million years ago, and is related to the modern carnivore Macroderma gigas (ghost bat).
 The species was named Macroderma koppa in reference to Koppa, a spirit that was reported by indigenous informants to inhabit the cave.